robert-at-pretension-io/SoftwareDevAsAService/README.md

 * Show the serverless function options on the angular service page (only if logged in)
 * Using OAuth access-token, call cloudflare serverless function
 * Use RXJs to listen for response from serverless function and update page accordingly
+* strech goal: prettify the look of the site